How to Clean a Dog Collar or Leash

 - and hot water.

 Note: I used dish soap because my dog collars and leashes were so soiled that they felt oily, but you could also just use liquid hand soap, body wash, or shampoo.
-If your dog has sensitive skin, you might want to use a dog shampoo you know works well for your pet.
+If your dog has sensitive skin, you might want to use a dog shampoo—you know works well for your pet!

 - Add soap to the empty bowl.
-Use your judgement on how much to use, but I unscientifically recommend about two good squirts.
+Use your judgment on how much to use, but I unscientifically recommend two good squirts.
 You'll want enough soap to be effective, but there is no need to use even 1/4 of a cup of soap.
 Adding the soap before water helps the soap dissolve more easily.